What would you like more information on?

 - To connect to the internet you will need to register your MAC address with CISS.
 Prior to your arrival complete the form on the CTIO page to request MAC addresses registration.

-- To connect to the wifi in the LSST cafeteria (casino) connect to "pachonLSST" password: 04L$5t-suR.
+- To connect to the wifi in the LSST cafeteria (casino) connect to "pachonLSST" the password will be delivered upon arrival.